D5090, 5090, 24090

 When Polmadie lost its locomotive allocation 5090 moved across town to Eastfield (65A) during March.

 On August 18th 5099 & 5090 worked a lengthy Invergordon - Glasgow cruise special.

 The mass withdrawals during the summer of 1975 included 24090, although it was initially placed in store during August at Cadder Yard before its transfer to Carlisle for longer term storage.
 It was noted at Carlisle, along with many others during October 1975.

 24090 was officially retired during February 1976 and remained at Carlisle until early in December 1977 when it was towed down to Doncaster Works and finally broken up there in January 1978.
 On a visit to Doncaster Works during the week of Christmas 1977 24090 was in the process of being stripped (see views below) prior to movement to the breaking up area.

 When 24090 was broken up at Doncaster it was the only Scottish Region allocated Class 24 to remain in green livery at the time of the mass withdrawals during the summer of 1975.
-The Scottish Region in general were quick to outshop their long time allocation of Inverness and Haymarket Class 24's in blue livery.
+The Scottish Region in general were quick to outshop their long time allocation of Inverness and Haymarket Class 24s in blue livery.
 If 24090 made a visit to Glasgow Works after its arrival on the Scottish Region in October 1971 it either received only a touch-up in green, or perhaps nothing at all.
-The LMR did send several of its Class 24's to Swindon for scrapping still in green livery including 24092 & 24136.
+The LMR did send several of its Class 24s to Swindon for scrapping still in green livery including 24092 & 24136.
 24092 had lost its 'Lion & Wheel' emblem for the BR double arrow symbol, whilst 24136 retained the 'Lion & Wheel' emblem to the bitter end.
-It is unclear what 24090 was displaying at the end, possibly a very faded 'Lion & Wheel' emblem.
+At the time of withdrawal 24090 was displaying a very faded 'Lion & Wheel' emblem on each side.